corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 HTTP response header).

 It takes a numerical value and represents the number of milliseconds between each refresh.
-An example of how this should be added to the config file is:
+An example of how this should be added to the configuration file is:

 ```guess
 ...